Te Aro

 Te Aro (formerly also known as Te Aro Flat) is an inner-city suburb of Wellington, New Zealand.
-It comprises the southern part of the central business district including the majority of the city's entertainment district and covers the mostly flat area of city between The Terrace and Cambridge Terrace at the base of Mount Victoria.
+It comprises the southern part of the central business district including the majority of the city's entertainment district and covers the mostly flat area of city between The Terrace to the west, and Cambridge Terrace at the base of Mount Victoria.

 Geography and history

-Waimapihi Stream is now mostly culverted, but formerly ran from the area around Zealandia and down Aro Valley then past what is now the western end of Te Aro Park and on to the sea.
-The name means "the stream (or bathing place) of Mapihi, a chieftainess of those iwi".
+Waimāpihi Stream is now mostly culverted, but formerly ran from the area around Zealandia and down Aro Valley then past what is now the western end of Te Aro Park and on to the sea.
+The name means "the stream (or bathing place) of Māpihi, a chieftainess of those iwi".
 Te Aro Pā was east of the stream near what is now lower Taranaki Street.

 Waitangi stream flowed from Newtown, past the Basin Reserve and down to the shore at the eastern side of Te Aro, forming a large swamp or lagoon that was used by Māori for food (eels and shellfish) and flax gathering.
 The stream flooded in heavy rain.
 Periodically the shingle beach that created the lagoon would collapse, draining the lagoon.
 This happened in spectacular fashion in March 1853:On Thursday evening it commenced raining heavily and continued to do so without intermission during the whole of Thursday night and the greater part of yesterday.
 About four o'clock yesterday afternoon the large additional body of water which had accumulated in the swamp at Te Aro, in consequence of the rain, caused to burst the narrow bank which separated it from the sea with a loud noise which was heard to a considerable distance, and a thick turbid stream of mud poured forth with great rapidity into the harbour.
 From the head of the swamp, winding through its whole length, a regular channel has been cut of the average width of ten or twelve yards, and during the afternoon masses of earth, and small islands of flax were hurried with amazing swiftness by the stream and force of the current into the harbour, the surface of which was covered to a considerable extent with masses of floating mud and flax.
 The opening which has been made to the sea by this sudden eruption of the swamp extends over several of the town acres with water frontage at the head of Lambton harbour.The 1855 Wairarapa earthquake uplifted Te Aro and drained the swamp.
 The area around the former swampy foreshore was redeveloped and opened in 2006 as Waitangi Park.